ivanvanderbyl/influx-design/six-pager.md

 ## Precision

 A [WindowNode](https://docs.influxdata.com/kapacitor/v1.5/nodes/window_node/#sidebar) covers the time range of the aggregation at the GridNode.
 Historically we have used a WindowNode with a period of 15s.
-For the purpose of this document, 15s is considered low precision.

 A design goal for this epic is to write higher precision data to InfluxDB, for the following reasons:

-- Customers expect near real time results for live floods, 15 seconds is perceptibly long.
+- Customers expect near real time results for live floods, 15 seconds is perceptibly too long.
-- Customers want high precision data for running or recent floods, and can handle lower precision data for older floods.
+- Customers want high precision data for running or recent floods, but can tolerate lower precision data for older floods.

 In general: